krambuhl/how-to-front-end/notes/javascript.md

 Javascript
 ===

-Javascript can be a very unwieldy language.
+Javascript is an easy language to jump into but as projects grow in size it can be a very unwieldy language.
 My goal with this document is to outline best practices in writing reuseable, maintainable code that can simplify working in large teams.

-##Logical Layers
+##Conceptual Layers

 It's a smart idea to seperate your project's components into different objects and files.
 This helps break up complex logic up to manageable pieces, hopefully avoiding the spegetti code world.